 - a loan made by a company, firm or individual whose ordinary business does not primarily or mainly involve the lending of money, in the ordinary course of that business.

-- Exempted category (v) (loans by a company, firm or individual whose ordinary business does not primarily or mainly involve the lending of money in the ordinary course of that business) may be an exemption on which P2P lenders are able to rely.
+Exempted category (v) (loans by a company, firm or individual whose ordinary business does not primarily or mainly involve the lending of money in the ordinary course of that business) may be an exemption on which P2P lenders are able to rely.
 It will however be difficult in the case of any individual lender to determine at what point the lender is “carrying on a business of lending money”.

-Regulation of Money Lenders Transactions
+3.4.2 Regulation of Money Lenders Transactions

-Money lenders’ transactions are regulated under Part III MLO
+Money lenders’ transactions are regulated under Part III MLO.

-- Form of Agreement
+(i) Form of Agreement

 In order for a loan agreement entered into by a money lender and any security given in respect of it to be enforceable the agreement must be in writing and signed personally by the borrower and a copy of the agreement must be given to the borrower at the time of signing.
 Any such agreement or security will be unenforceable if it is proved that the agreement was not signed by the borrower before the money was lent or the security given.
 The agreement is required to contain all the terms and must in particular set out:

 - the name and address of the money lender;

 - the name and address of the borrower;